microsoft/botframework-solutions/docs/reference/skills/productivity-calendar.md

   - *Accept the event sent by Yolanda Wong*
 - Change an Event
   - *Bring forward my 4:00 appointment two hours*
-  - *reschedule my interview on monday to 1 pm*
+  - *Reschedule my interview on monday to 1 pm*
 - Connect to a Meeting
-  - *connect me to conference call*
+  - *Connect me to conference call*
-  - *connect me with my 2 o'clock meeting*
+  - *Connect me with my 2 o'clock meeting*
 - Create a Meeting
   - *Create a meeting tomorrow at 9 AM with Lucy Chen*
   - *Put anniversary on my calendar*
 - Delete a Meeting
   - *Cancel my meeting at 3 PM today*
-  - *drop my appointment for monday*
+  - *Drop my appointment for monday*
 - Find a Meeting
   - *Do I have any appointments today?*
-  - *get to my next event*
+  - *Get to my next event*
 - Find an Event by Time
   - *What day is Lego Land scheduled for?*
   - *What time is my next appointment?*